Co-founder and a Managing Partner at CSW Solutions. You can find Yoel on LinkedIn and Twitter.

 These useful Azure alerts can be automated to notify you based on when designated resources are consumed.
 When your consumption reaches a specified threshold, an alert is generated.
 There are three types of cost alerts: budget alerts, credit alerts, and department spending quota alerts.

 As we look forward to a new year with hope and aspirations for revival and growth, it is good to know that there are tools such as these that we can trust while the workforce is remote.
 Yet, this is only one part of the Microsoft Azure cloud.
-If you want to learn more about Azure, it is best to reach out to a Microsoft Gold-certified Partner with the experience and reliability you can count on.
+If you want to learn more about Azure cloud management, it is best to reach out to a Microsoft Gold-certified Partner with the experience and reliability you can count on.
 Give us a shout or sign up to our monthly newsletter for more from inside the CSW team!
 We are always here to listen and help you make the most of the cloud.